 Plastic is bad.
 In general.
 Now, imagine that every few months you’ve got to send to landfill (remember: there’s not really ‘throw away’) a full sturdy piece of plastic that will take thousands of years to decompose fully.
 That is, if it doesn’t end up in the oceans, contaminating the water and killing marine life.
 If you switch to a bamboo alternative, you can compost your toothbrush and send bristles to be recycled (check with your council first), plus the packaging is always recyclable or biodegradable cardboard.
-Give it a go at these amazing and eco-friendly brushes which you can buy at any health shop and here too*.
+Give it a go at the amazing and eco-friendly Sasa Collective tooth brushes which are 100% biodegradable, BPA-free, vegan-friendly and overall amazing!

 Switch to a Safety Razor

 Safety razors sound like something that your grandpa would recommend.
 I remember seeing my uncle using them to shave when I was little.
 And how I wish I would have followed suit.
 Safety razors as the name suggests are very safe to use and it reduces the risk of nicks and cuts during the shaving process.
 Most safety razors already come in an ‘eco-friendly’ packaging which is either compostable or recyclable.
 Plus, if you care well for your blades correctly, they’ll last a long time and work just fine before they can get recycled.

 Go for the Cup

 If you haven’t made the switch to a menstrual cup, then there’s always time to make the change now!
 I simply love my cup and I wrote about it before here and you can get all the info needed to have a smooth transition to a waste-free period.

 If you want to go truly ZW, then you can start by making your own products.
 I already make my own deodorant and you can go even further and make your own toothpaste, shampoo, body wash, etc…The